sartography/SpiffWorkflow/doc/bpmn/events.rst

    Duration Timer Event configuration

-We express the duration as a python timedelta.
+We express the duration as a Python :code:`timedelta`.
 We show the configuration for the Boundary Event.

 It is also possible to use a static datetime to trigger an event.
+It will need to be parseable as a date by Python.

 Timer events can only be caught, that is waited on.
 The timer begins implicitly when we reach the event.